 ... read more

-Chrissy arrived at the Sanctuary when she was just eight weeks old.
+Tricia arrived at the Sanctuary when she was just four weeks old.
 She had been orphaned after her mother was tragically shot.
-Chrissy arrived with T...
+Tricia arrived with Chri...

 This little girl came from the Northeast from a facility that no longer had a use for her.
 IEAS chose to become a forever home for her and her ...